The mission of the Historical Commission is to foster an understanding and appreciation of local history and to identify the heritage of our City.

 Sterling Heights, MI 48313

-Please make your check payable to City of Sterling Heights and write Upton House Donation on the memo line.
+Please make your check payable to City of Sterling Heights and write Upton House Museum Donation on the memo line.
 Your contribution may be tax deductible.
 Please consult your tax adviser.

 Historical Marker Project